Peter Sellars - Cultural Activism in the New CenturyABC TV,August 19, 1999

 What's being built in America in the next five years is 13-billion dollars of new prisons.
 We now have the largest prison population in the world, and we're defunding the schools at the same time.
 The three strikes rule and if you ever hear anybody here say the word zero tolerance please show them zero tolerance.
 Three strikes means the third time you're arrested and convicted for anything no matter what you are put in prison for the rest of your life.
 This is happening to young 19-20 year old individuals who you know get caught with small drug doses or something and of course right now in the last year in California we've had cases of someone getting their third strike for stealing chocolate chip cookies, for stealing a slice of pizza, a young man goes to prison for the rest of his life.
 The same bill that introduced this removed all educational programs from the prisons, so you can spend your life there but not get an education.
 This law is applied 17 times more frequently to people of colour than to other people.

+I'm saying these things because again the statistics, the results are in.
 Please don't think this is some wild idea being proposed, this has been on the law books and has been enforced and we have the results.
 So you're talking about images of success and images of failure, and you're talking about a city you'd like to live in, a society you want your children to grow up in, and you're talking about who's safe and why and what will it take to make everyone safe.
 You're talking about security.

 Los Angeles Poverty Department did an amazing thing.
 It made shows with homeless people in which a lot of the things that came out in the show that's right now at the festival centre, came out but they were not spoken by actors, they were actually spoken by homeless people who themselves had experienced the things they were talking about.
 Now two things are very important.
 One is you know if you've talked to a homeless person much, homeless people tend to be loners and to tend talk in monologue or not talk at all, and it's a rather asocial gesture and when you learn where people came from, what happened that made them decide to leave everything, or the violence with which everything left them, it's pretty shocking.
 It's an extreme human state, and yet in other societies say old Russia, India, these are holy people.
 You look into the eyes of the homeless wandering person and you see the face of God.
 And in society after society this is a divine presence entering your life.
 The traditional Russia is how you take care of the holy fool.